Dubai Tennis Championships

-The Dubai Tennis Championships or Dubai Open (also known as the Dubai Duty Free Tennis Championships for sponsorship reasons) (formerly known for sponsorship reasons as the Barclays Dubai Tennis Championships and the Dubai Duty Free Men's and Women's Championships) is a professional tennis tournament owned and organized by Dubai Duty Free and held annually in Dubai, United Arab Emirates on outdoor hardcourts.
+The Dubai Tennis Championships (also known as the Dubai Duty Free Tennis Championships for sponsorship reasons) (formerly known for sponsorship reasons as the Barclays Dubai Tennis Championships and the Dubai Duty Free Men's and Women's Championships) is a professional tennis tournament owned and organized by Dubai Duty Free and held annually in Dubai, United Arab Emirates on outdoor hardcourts.
+It is currently listed as a WTA 1000 on the WTA Tour and an ATP 500 on the ATP Tour.

 The tournament takes place at the end of February and organizes a men's and women's event.
 The tournament takes place under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.
-In 2001 the ATP upgraded the tournament from an ATP 250 level to a more prestigious ATP 500 level tournament.
-On the WTA Tour, it alternates yearly between a WTA 1000 level tournament and a WTA 500 level tournament.
+In 2001 the ATP upgraded the tournament from an ATP 250-level to the more prestigious ATP 500-level tournament.
+On the WTA Tour, it alternated yearly between a WTA 1000-level tournament and a WTA 500-level tournament, until 2024, when it remained a WTA 1000 event from the prior year.
 Prior to the 1990s there was an annual Dubai Tennis Championship played at the British Embassy.

 The Dubai Tennis Championships was the third tournament in pro tennis history to award equal prize money for both men and women, until 2021.

 The courts usually have a medium-fast speed considered to be similar in speed to the Shanghai and Swiss Indoor (Basel) courts.

 History

 The Dubai Tennis Championships debuted at the Aviation Club in 1993 as an ATP 250 tournament.
 At the time there was no formal stadium and the tournament was hosted on hardcourts surrounded by temporary scaffold seating to host a total of 3000 viewers across all courts.

-In 1996, the Dubai Tennis Championships took place at the newly erected Dubai Tennis Stadium at the Aviation Club.
+In 1996, the Dubai Tennis Championships took place at the newly erected Dubai Tennis Stadium DESIGN BY Italian architects Mario Donato and luigi Donato at the Aviation Club.
 The construction of the Dubai Tennis Stadium also led to the development of various food & beverage entertainment locations in and around the stadium base, like the Irish and Century Villages.
 In 2012, a 293-bedroom hotel was constructed on-site that hosts many of the players and officials during the 2 week event.

 The inaugural ATP men's tournament was won by Karel Nováček in 1993 who was ranked world number 23 at the time.
 The inaugural WTA women's tournament debuted in 2001 as a Premier tournament and was won by Martina Hingis.

 For five years, Swiss Roger Federer, on the men's side, and Belgian Justine Henin, on the women's side, dominated the singles' tournaments.
 Between 2003 and 2007, Federer and Henin each won the singles title four times.
 However, in 2008, neither player managed to reach the finals; Andy Roddick and Elena Dementieva became the new champions.
-Currently, the reigning champions are Aslan Karatsev and Garbiñe Muguruza.

 In 2005, the Dubai Tennis Championships implemented equal prize money policy becoming the third professional tennis event to do so after the US Open and Australian Open.